 The Preventive Conservation studio began in April 1995 as a series of joint lectures administered with the National Research Institute for Cultural Properties, Tokyo.
 The studio trains graduates who will go on to work to conserve cultural assets in the 21st century.
 The field of Preventive Conservation comprises two programs: the Museum Environment Program and the Conservation Materials Program.
 The first focuses on the environmental conditions required to conserve cultural assets; the latter focuses on the materials used in conservation and restoration.

-While the studio has not recruited students since the 2005 academic year, it provides training in the conservation of cultural assets in partnership with instructors from other studios through various elective courses.
+It provides training in the conservation of cultural assets in partnership with instructors from other studios through various elective courses.

 >> Global Art Practice, Graduate School of Fine Arts